priyesh1988/calculated-risk-returns/README.md

 There is a 5% chance of losing ~2.8% or more in one day (based on the simulated returns).
 If portfolio = $100,000
 Possible 1-day loss at 95% confidence ≈ $2,800

-That’s reasonable for simulated data with ~2% daily vol.